abc-research/nurse2020/README.md

-# Second Nurse Care Activity Recognition Challenge
+# Second Nurse Care Activity Recognition Challenge Website

-Part of the ABC Series [acb-research.github.io](http://abc-research.github.io)

-Data available:

-Registration:

-Result submission:
+## From lab to field

+This is the repository for the [website](abc-research.github.io/nurse2020) of the second nurse care activity recognition challenge by [sozolab](sozolab.jp)

+# IMPORTANT DATES

+- Start of competition:                  May 1, 2020

+- Registration closes:                     May 30, 2020

+- Test data sent to participants:  May 30, 2020

+- Submission of results:                 July 5, 2020

+- Submission of paper:                  July 5, 2020

+- Paper results               :                July 18, 2020